tparchman/RFseq_projects/POMA/README.md

 ## Data analysis: contaminant cleaning, barcode parsing, data storage, directory organization, and initial analyses.

-We generated two lanes of S1 chemistry NovaSeq data at UTGSAF in March of 2024.
+We generated one lane of S1 chemistry NovaSeq data at UTGSAF in July of 2024.

 ## This file contains code and notes for